GLOBAL MARKETS-Shares up on U.S. earnings, tech sector rallies

 * MSCI Asia ex-Japan up on Wall St strength

-* Nikkei closes up 0.8 pct, off highs, yen rise a worry
+* Nikkei up 1 pct, off highs as yen rise a worry

 * Tech sector gets lift from Intel, IBM